lindbrook/packageRank/README.md

 To see what’s going on, I take the log of download counts (x-axis) and redraw the graph.
-In these plots, the location of a vertical segment along the x-axis represents a download count and the height of a vertical segment represents the frequency of a download
+In these plots, the location of a vertical segment along the x-axis represents a download count and its height represents a download count’s frequency:
-count:

 ``` r
 plot(packageDistribution(package = "cholera", date = "2020-03-04"))